 Twitter has also started adding headlines and descriptions to some of its “trends“.
 Why?
 Because Twitter wants its users to better understand why certain topics are trending, providing additional context for those browsing the Explore section of the platform.
 Read the full announcement tweet here.

-Facebook is reportedly testing a new feature which puts Instagram Stories in the main Facebook app.
+Facebook is reportedly testing a new feature that puts Instagram Stories in the main Facebook app.
 According to The Verge, some Facebook users have spotted a feature which allows them to view Instagram Stories in the Facebook app, with only Instagram followers being able to view your Instagram Story even through Facebook.
 It is no secret that Zuckerberg is keen to merge the Facebook’s network of platforms, with the cross-posting of Instagram Stories to Facebook last year.
 So, how will you know if you’re viewing a Facebook or Instagram Story?
 By the colour of the circle around the profile photo, with Facebook Stories having blue outlines and Instagram highlighting their Stories in their branded purple.
 The test has been described by a Facebook spokesperson as “limited” with them also noting that the feature “respects all existing privacy settings”.
 What do you think of Instagram Stories appearing on Facebook?
 Let us know!

 TikTok joins Europe’s code on tackling hate speech.
 TikTok has joined the European Union’s Code of Conduct on Countering Illegal Hate Speech this week, claiming “we never allowed hate on TikTok, and we believe it’s important that internet platforms are held to account on an issue as crucial as this”.
 According to Cormac Keenan, the ultimate goal is to eliminate hate speech on TikTok completely.